 Effective Date

-Appendix I July 1, 2014
+Appendix I July 1, 2016

-Appendix II Start of first full pay period in July 2014 (July 13, 2014)

-Appendix III Start of first full pay period in July 2015 (July 12, 2015)
+Appendix II Start of first full pay period in July 2016 (July 10, 2016) Appendix III Start of first full pay period in July 2017 (July 9, 2017)

-- 2. Salary is computed as an hourly rate rounded to the nearest whole cent. - 3. (a) Effective with the start of the first full payroll period in each fiscal year covered by this contract, all employees covered by this Agreement shall receive a two and one-half percent (2.5%) increase, based on the rates in force on the prior day.
+- 2. Salary is computed as an hourly rate rounded to the nearest whole cent. - 3. (a) Effective with the start of the first full payroll period in July 2016, all employees covered by this Agreement shall receive a two percent (2.0%) increase, based on the rates in force on the prior day.
 Such adjustments shall be applied to the salary grid.

-(b) Employees who are equal to, or more than two and one-half percent (2.5%) above, the maximum for their pay grade, on the effective date of the increase shall instead receive a lump sum payment equivalent to two and one-half percent (2.5%) of their base hourly rate, annualized and prorated for part-time employment.
-Lump sum payments will be made in the paycheck for the first full pay period in July of each fiscal year.

-(c) Employees who are less than two and one-half percent (2.5%) above the maximum for their pay grade, on the effective date of the increase shall receive that proportion of the increase that will result in their placement on Step 15 of their pay grade, and shall receive the difference between this base salary increase and the two and one-half percent (2.5%) increase, annualized and prorated for part-time employment, as a lump sum payment as specified above.
+Effective with the start of the first full payroll period in July 2017, all employees covered by this Agreement shall receive a two and one-quarter percent (2.25%) increase, based on rates in force on the prior day.
+Such adjustment shall be applied to the salary grid. - (b) Employees who are equal to, or more than two percent (2.0%) above, the maximum for their pay grade, on the effective date of the July 2016 increase shall instead receive a lump sum payment equivalent to two percent (2.0%) of their base hourly rate, annualized and prorated for part-time employment.
+Lump sum payments will be made in the paycheck for the first full pay period in July 2016.
+Employees equal to or more than two and one-quarter percent (2.25%) above the maximum for their pay grade on the effective date of the July 2017 increase shall instead receive a lump sum payment equivalent to two and one-quarter percent (2.25%) of their base hourly rate, annualized, and prorated for part-time employment.
+Lump sum payments will be made in the paycheck for the first full pay period in July 2017. - (c) Employees who are less than two percent (2.0%) above the maximum for their pay grade, on the effective date of the July 2016 increase shall receive that proportion of the increase that will result in their placement on Step 15 of their pay grade, and shall receive the difference between this base salary increase and the two and percent (2.0%) increase, annualized and prorated for part-time employment, as a lump sum payment as specified above.
+Employees who are less than two and one-one quarter percent (2.25%) above the maximum of their pay grade on the effective date of the July 2017 increase, shall receive that proportion of the increase that will result in their placement on step 15 of their pay grade, and shall receive the difference between this base salary increase and the two and one-quarter percent (2.25%) increase, annualized, and prorated for part-time employment, as a lump sum payment as specified above.